rodrigocarvajal/biodataclub/meetings/december_2019/README.md

 Participation is completely optional.
 Team members are under no obligation to participate.
 However, this will be a fun event and we encourage everyone to sign up!
 The event will be very low stakes, and we encourage **friendly** competition between teams.
 Although the team with the best project will receive a prize, every participant is a winner!

 ## Registration
 Registration is required.
 We need an accurate headcount so we can balance teams and send hackathon-related communications.
-Please register by November 30th 2019 or you might not be able to participate.
+Please register by Monday, December 2nd 2019 or you might not be able to participate.
 Please register [here](https://forms.gle/84WHZRkcjfPeh4eg7).

 ## Rules
 - Participants will be placed into teams based on the projects chosen during registration.
 These teams will be lead by a team leader who submitted their project idea to the hackathon organizing committee.
 Teams will have approximately 24 hours to develop a deliverable product (e.g. package, new method).